 What’s a must-have quality to live fully?
 The older you get, the more challenges you will face.
 By using your life experiences, you can navigate through the sometimes treacherous terrain.

-To deal with challenges, both big and small, develop resilience.
+To deal with challenges, both big and small, develop resilience — an essential spiritual quality.
 When you’re resilient, you recover from setbacks.
 You adapt to changing circumstances.
 And fortunately resilience is learnable, regardless of your genes or temperament.

 It’s been noted that US college students in recent years have become less resilient.
 They seek help from counselors for ordinary problems like fitting in to into a new environment, living more independently, relationships and life’s problems (like finding a mouse in you’re the dorm and having a mental breakdown).